contentful/contentful.js/MIGRATION.md

 }
 ```

-## Migration from contentful.js 8.x
+## Migration to contentful.js 8.x

 We refactored the code, replacing promises with async/await.

 Some functions that used to throw synchronously for things like bad parameters now reject the promise.
 In many cases users may not have to do anything assuming the calls already happened within a promise chain, but in rare cases this may need some refactoring of error handling cases.

-## Migration from contentful.js 7.x
+## Migration to contentful.js 7.x

 We dropped support for Node v11 and older.
 Please ensure you are running Node v12 or newer.
 We also made browser support track https://github.com/contentful/browserslist-config